 The result is that for 2016/17, the Net Cost of Police Services has been reported in line with internal management reports for the PCC Group and Chief Constable.
 The presentation is not segmental and the costs of overheads and support services have not been re-allocated.
 However the format is in accordance with the authority's arrangements for accountability and financial performance.
-The 2015/16 SerCOP has been re-stated for comparability.
+The 2015/16 Comprehensive Income and Expenditure Account, which was prepared on the SERCOP basis has been re-stated for comparability.